-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comm ents not accepted and reasons 1 Public Meeting Non-targeted/broad community There were three public meetings held by the CDBG Advisory Committee.
-The city received 12 applications submitted for review with 10 accepted.
-The city invited applicants to make grant presentations on two separate occasions; the Advisory Committee received and reviewed applications and submitted funding recommendations for the agencies that would receive funding.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons 1 Public Meeting Non- targeted/broad community There were three public meetings held by the CDBG Advisory Committee.
+The city received 15 applications submitted for review.
+The City invited applicants to make grant presentations on two separate occasions; the Advisory Committee received and reviewed applications and submitted funding recommendations for 11 of the applicants.
 During grant presentations by applicants, questions were asked of each applicant regarding how CDBG funding would be utilized, agency budget, record-keeping methods, and number of clients they anticipate serving.
 No comments were not accepted.
-2 Public Hearing Non-targeted/broad community The draft document was available for public comment from November 23, 2021 through December 31, 2021 and made available to the public on the city's website and the City Clerk's Office at Overland Park City Hall.
-The City held a public hearing at the City Council meeting on January 24, 2022.
+2 Public Hearing Non- targeted/broad community The draft Annual Action Plan was available for public comment from December 28, 2022 through January 30, 2023.
+The City made the draft plan available to the public on the City's website, the City Clerk's Office, and the Neighborhood Services Office.
+The City held a public hearing at the City Council meeting on February 6, 2023.
 The City received no public comments during the public comment period or at the public hearing.
 No comments were not accepted.

-3 Newspaper Ad Non-targeted/broad community The City published an ad within the Legal Record announcing a public comment period from November 23, 2021 to December 31, 2021 and announcing a public hearing on January 24, 2022.
-The City made the draft document available to the public on the city's website and the City Clerk's Office at Overland Park City Hall.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons 3 Newspaper Ad Non- targeted/broad community The City published an ad within the Legal Record announcing a public comment from December 28, 2022 through January 30, 2023.
+The City made the draft plan available to the public on the City's website, the City Clerk's Office, and the Neighborhood Services Office.
+The City held a public hearing at the City Council meeting on February 6, 2023.
 The City received no public comments during the public comment period or at the public hearing.
 No comments were not accepted.
-4 Internet Outreach Non-targeted/broad community The City posted a public notice on the city's website announcing a public comment period from November 23, 2021 to December 31, 2021 and announcing a public hearing on January 24, 2022.
-The City made the draft document available to the public on the city's website and the City Clerk's Office at Overland Park City Hall.
+4 Internet Outreach Non- targeted/broad community The City posted a public notice on the city's website announcing a public comment from December 28, 2022 through January 30, 2023.
+The City made the draft plan available to the public on the City's website, the City Clerk's Office, and the Neighborhood Services Office.
+The City held a public hearing at the City Council meeting on February 6, 2023.
 The City received no public comments during the public comment period or at the public hearing.
 No comments were not accepted.